leekevinyg/workout-tracker/README.md

-A simple react component implemented to experiement with styled components.
+A simple widget built to experiment with styled components.
 The widget is available here: https://leekevinyg.github.io/workout-tracker/